I. GENERAL TERMS AND CONDITIONS

 The Law Firm does not and will not provide investment advice or advice on the fiscal, economic and accounting treatment or commercial merits of the Operations to the Client or any other party.

-Any liability of the Law Firm resulting from or in connection with this Advice shall be limited to three times the amount of Law Firm’s invoiced and paid fees in connection with the Advice during a period of 12 months preceding an event triggering a liability of the Law Firm.
+Any liability of the Law Firm resulting from or in connection with this Advice shall be limited to five times the amount of Law Firm’s invoiced and paid fees in connection with the Advice during a period of 12 months preceding an event triggering a liability of the Law Firm.
 The overall liability of the Law Firm for any and all possible liability cases is capped in any case at a total aggregate amount of EUR 100,000.
 Additional coverage could be arranged upon request.
 In such case, an additional fee would be charged by the Law Firm in order to cover such additional insurance coverage requested by the Client.

 Any liability is excluded regarding the challenge by any Luxembourg government body (including, but not limited to, tax authorities) of implemented structures and contracts due to a change of regulation, to unclear regulation, to the application of legal and tax concepts that are practiced but not regulated by the law or other regulations, to a change of the position and/or practice of the Luxembourg tax authorities, to insufficient or inappropriate substance, to full or partial non-application of CK&P’s advice, or where a confirmation of the applicable tax treatment by the tax authorities would have been useful or necessary but either not possible or available or not requested upon the client’s instruction.